Michel David-Weill: Career

-David-Weill started his public life by serving in French military.
-In 1956, David-Weill joined Lazard Freres, and, in 1961, became a partner.
-Under the stewardship of chairman André Meyer, Felix Rohatyn, who handled acquisitions, and he himself, who was the bookkeeper, Lazard grew rapidly.
+David-Weill started his public life by serving in the French military.
+In 1956, David-Weill joined Lazard Freres and in 1961 became a partner.
+Under the stewardship of chairman André Meyer, Felix Rohatyn, who handled acquisitions, and himself, the bookkeeper, Lazard grew rapidly.
 In 1975, his father died and he inherited his equity stake in Lazard, becoming the largest stakeholder in both Lazard New York and Lazard Paris, while also holding stakes in Lazard London.
 In 1977, when Meyer became sick and Rohatyn turned down an offer to replace him, David-Weill was named chairman.
 He continued to work closely with managing director, Felix Rohatyn, who was also made senior partner at Lazard in 1961.
 Also, by the power provided in clause 4.1 of the Lazard partnership agreement, he alone had the power to set compensations and the right to fire any partners at his discretion.

 Under David-Weill's direction, Lazard began to expand its business from traditional merger and acquisition advising to areas such as asset management and municipal bond.
 He also made numerous hires, including Steven Rattner as well as Kenneth M. Jacobs the current Chairman of Lazard.
 Lazard's profits also jumped from $5 million in the late 1970s to $500 million in the late 1990s.
 David-Weill also reunited the three branches of Lazard by combining his stakes in Lazard New York and Paris, and a buyout of Pearson for its stake in Lazard London for more than $600 million.
 At the end of the 1990s, after the departures of Felix Rohatyn to become the U.S. Ambassador to France, Kendrick Wilson III for Goldman Sachs, Gerald Rosenfeld for Rothschild & Co. and other prominent dealmakers of the firm such as J. Ira Harris and Steven Rattner.
 Lazard under the leadership of David-Weill was put under pressure.

 To strengthen Lazard, David-Weill offered Rohatyn the opportunity to return to Lazard in 2001 after his Ambassadorship ended.
 Rohatyn became Senior Advisor to Lazard and simultaneously created his own firm Rohatyn Associates to generate deals for Lazard.
 In November 2001, David-Weill hired Bruce Wasserstein as the CEO of Lazard.
 Rohatyn left when Wasserstein was appointed and went on to join Morgan Stanley, Rothschild & Co., and finally Lehman Brothers.
 Wasserstein recruited a number of bankers.
 Later Wasserstein wanted to take Lazard Asset Management public to finance the numerous hires in banking.
 Then Wasserstein decided to take the whole Lazard public against the wishes of the family patriarch.
 David-Weill later stated that he regretted ever having hired Wasserstein.
 David-Weill remained Chairman of Lazard until 2005.
 David-Weill left Lazard to concentrate on his holdings and other business, the famous investment vehicle Eurazeo.
 David-Weill was a director of Groupe Danone, one of the world's largest food-product companies.